skypilot-org/skypilot/docs/source/reference/cloud-permissions.rst

                 "Resource": "arn:aws:iam::<account-ID-without-hyphens>:instance-profile/skypilot-v1"
             }

-2. Alternatively, you can create the "skypilot-v1" service account manually.
-The following section describe how to create the service account manually.
+2. Alternatively, you can create the ``skypilot-v1`` service account manually.
+The following section describes how to create the service account manually.

 Service Account Creation